About the Project

 Alabama

-- The law states, “The Medicaid Pharmacy and Therapeutics Committee shall develop its preferred drug list recommendations by considering the clinical efficacy, safety, and cost effectiveness of a product.”
+- Alabama’s P&T Committee develops preferred drug list recommendations by considering the “clinical efficacy, safety, and cost effectiveness of a product.”

-- Many of the state’s prescription drug coverage policies demonstrate that treatments that were assessed by ICER and deemed to not be cost effective or for which ICER recommended step therapy tend to be covered with prior authorization requirements or not covered at all.
+- The state Medicaid program does not openly reference QALYs or ICER studies.
+However, many of the state’s prescription drug coverage policies demonstrate that treatments that were assessed by ICER and deemed to not be cost effective or for which ICER recommended step therapy tend to be covered with prior authorization requirements or not covered at all.

 Alaska